5 Things to Know About the iPadOS 13.4.5 Update

 iPadOS 13.4.5 Release Time

-The iPadOS 13.4.5 release date is an unknown at this point, but we know exactly when Apple will roll the software out on release day.
+The iPadOS 13.4.5 release date is an unknown, but we know exactly when Apple will roll the software out on release day.

 The official version of iPadOS 13.4.5 will probably arrive in and around 10AM Pacific.
 It sometimes takes a few minutes for software updates to show up so don’t be surprised if your update appears after the clock strikes 10AM.